Admate8/Personal_Website/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Developing data transformation pipelines and Power BI dashboards for the national Multiply - Skills for Life program, designed to enhance numeracy skills among adults across the country.
+        * Developing data transformation pipelines and Power BI dashboards for the national <a href="https://www.skillsforcareers.education.gov.uk/pages/training-choice/multiply" target="_blank">Multiply - Skills for Life</a> program, designed to enhance numeracy skills among adults across the country.
         * Building advanced Shiny application automating laborious tasks and enabling centralised generation and distribution of the report cases classified as national concerns.
         * Facilitating automation and continuous development of the current ways of working and providing theoretical and technical expertise tailored to non-technical audiences.
-        * Producing, maintaining and documenting the Power BI Skills Bootcamp dashboard supporting project delivery.
+        * Producing, maintaining and documenting the Power BI <a href="https://www.skillsforcareers.education.gov.uk/pages/training-choice/skills-bootcamp" target="_blank">Skills Bootcamp</a> dashboard supporting project delivery.

   - title: Finance Data Analyst
     company: Aberystwyth University